swamphobbit22/exhibition-website/README.md

 If there are any issues returning search results this can usually be resolved by refreshing the page or, where a user is logged in, simply logging out and in again.

 ## Overview
 Users begin their journey from the home page where there is an 'Explore' button in the center of the screen.
 Clicking 'Explore' takes the user to the 'Showcase' page.
-Their is also a navigation bar at the top of the screen displaying the logo and name of the site - these are clickable back to the homepage.
+There is also a navigation bar at the top of the screen displaying the logo and name of the site - these are clickable back to the homepage.
 There are links for the daily showcase and search pages.
 There is also a light/dark theme toggle

 ### Showcase